Exclusive study environments

 This leaves room for up to 12 credits of electives from any of the hundreds of courses UBC has to offer.

-Arts One offers students a positive and encouraging transition into university in small groups of first-year students, after which students go into their second year with all other second-year students, armed with the confidence and skill-set to help them succeed.
-Arts One students are not restricted and can choose to Major in any area available to all mainstream students or transfer to other faculties, schools, or institutions.
+Arts One offers students a positive and encouraging transition into university, after which students go into their second year with all other second-year students, armed with the confidence and skillset to help them succeed.
+Arts One students are not restricted and can choose to major in any area available to all mainstream students, or transfer to other faculties, schools, or institutions.
+See What’s After Arts One for a list of majors Arts One students have gone on to pursue in recent years.

 “Not only did Arts One prepare me for my classes, but for the social university experience.
 Because I was a commuter student, I was prepared to go through my first year alone.
 Thankfully, my first year was much more eventful.
 The size of the seminars also helps with fostering new friendships.
 With only 20 people in the seminars, you begin to know each person by name in the first two weeks.
 Then you begin to understand why some of your classmates see things in a different way than you, and how amazing that is.
 You must have an open mind to people and their ideas.
 I grew so much by realizing that not everyone will see things the way that I do.
 There was several times when I would mention something that I saw as so apparent, yet not many others saw it.
 Every class, I learnt something new by my peers.
 The tutorials were extremely helpful, as well.
 Arts One made me a better student, a better friend, and a better person.”

-Watch the UBC Faculty of Arts First-Year Study Options video on YouTube.
+Watch the UBC Faculty of Arts video introducing Arts One Program on YouTube.